STRATEGY

 The Modular Approach:

 The Hidden Challenge: Most AI projects treat security, observability, and production readiness as "Phase 2" concerns.
-This is a critical mistake that leads to expensive rebuilds and delayed deployments.
+This is a critical mistake.

 Essential Security Components: